nicojourdain/nicojourdain.github.io/students_dir/students_netcdf_cdo.md

 date: 25-05-2020
 ---

 Many things (running means, EOF, conversions, etc) can now be done using the cdo operators.
-For a list of available operators and options, see [this PDF](https://code.zmaw.de/projects/cdo/embedded/cdo_refcard.pdf).
+For a list of available operators, see [this PDF list](https://code.zmaw.de/projects/cdo/embedded/cdo_refcard.pdf), or [here for the full documentation](https://code.mpimet.mpg.de/projects/cdo/embedded/index.html).

 A few examples are shown below.

 To create a variable from the **sum** (var_sum) of two existing variables (var1 & var2) :
 ```shell